Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Results and discussion

-The integrated devices were jointly operated to emulate an artificial neuron (schematic in Fig.~\ref{fig:Figure_1}a), with multiple transistors connected in parallel in the layout to match the memristor current levels while maintaining voltage constraints on JL-FETs.
-With an estimated capacitive load of $C_L \approx 70$~pF, self-sustained oscillations at 410~kHz were observed at room temperature (Fig.~\ref{fig:Figure_3}), corresponding to a minimum energy consumption of 18~pJ per spike (obtained from voltage integration) and a VO$_2$ device power dissipation of 8~$\mu$W. The oscillations show a peak-to-peak voltage in the range of biological action potential amplitudes ($\approx 300$ mV) that is consistent with the hysteresis window in Fig.~\ref{fig:Figure_2}e.
+The integrated neuristors were tested with an estimated capacitive load of $C_L \approx 50$~pF, corresponding to the combined input capacitance of the coaxial cable and the oscilloscope used for electrical characterization.
+Self-sustained oscillations up to 410~kHz were measured at room temperature (Fig.~\ref{fig:Figure_3}), corresponding to a minimum energy consumption of 18~pJ per spike (obtained by voltage integration) and an average memristor power dissipation of 8~\textmu W. In agreement with the narrow hysteresis window shown in Fig.~\ref{fig:Figure_2}e, the oscillations exhibit a peak-to-peak voltage of approximately 300~mV, on the same order of magnitude as biological action potentials~\cite{hodgkin1952quantitative}.
+Notably, compared to previous works based on epitaxial VO$_2$ \cite{shukla2014synchronized, dutta2021ising} and higher annealing temperatures~\cite{yuan2022calibratable, maher2024highly, corti2020scaled}, our nanosheet PLD thin film devices enable spiking operation with x10 decrease in energy per cycle.